Natalia Korolevska: Political career

 On the 22 March 2012 party congress the Ukrainian Social Democratic Party was renamed Ukraine – Forward!.
-In the October 2012 Ukrainian parliamentary election this/her party won 1.58% of the national votes and no constituencies and thus failed to win parliamentary representation.
+In the October 2012 Ukrainian parliamentary election the party won 1.58% of the national votes and no constituencies and thus failed to win parliamentary representation.

 Despite that in June 2012 her party had stated it would not cooperate with the Party of Regions in a new parliament and in October 2012 had threatened Ukrainian President Viktor Yanukovych with impeachment Korolevska became Minister of Social Policy of Ukraine in the Party of Regions led and appointed by Yanukovych second Azarov Government on 24 December 2012.

 On 24 February 2014, just after the "Maidan revolution", the Verkhovna Rada dismissed Korolevska.

 Korolevska was a candidate in the 25 May 2014 Ukrainian presidential election; but withdrew her candidacy on 1 May.